Home » How to Play Contract Rummy

 Points Calculation in Contract Rummy

-The value of each card in your hand will help determine what category it falls under, as well as its point value.
+The value of each card in your hand will help determine its category and point value.
 Cards are valued from Ace (high) to two (low).
-Aces are worth 20 points, face cards (Kings, Queens and Jacks) are worth 10 points, number cards (10-2) are worth their numerical value, and jokers have no point value but can be used to substitute for any other card.
+Aces are worth 20 points, face cards (Kings, Queens, and Jacks) are worth 10 points, number cards (10-2) are worth their numerical value, and jokers have no point value but can be used to substitute for any other card.

 • Runs consist of consecutive numbers within one suit.